Somto-6/Projects/README.md

 This repository contains some of the projects i have worked on.
 The contents include:

--Data preparation and Exploratory data analysis of a housing data set using python.
+•Data preparation and Exploratory data analysis of a housing data set using python.

--An exploratory analysis on the Israel-Palestine Conflict using SQL.
+•An exploratory analysis on the Israel-Palestine Conflict using SQL.

--Webscraping: getting information on the world's largest companies from the web and storing this information in an excel file.
+•Webscraping: getting information on the world's largest companies from the web and storing this information in an excel file.

--Predictive data analysis: predicting house prices using a regression model.
+•Predictive data analysis: predicting house prices using a regression model.

--Basic syntax for Creating tables, Inserting values into a table and selecting values from a table in SQL.
+•Basic syntax for Creating tables, Inserting values into a table and selecting values from a table in SQL.